IanMadd/academic/content/portfolio/Data_Tables.md

 1. It reorders the rows of the data.table by the keyed column in increasing order.

-2. It marks the keyed column in the data.table.
+2. It marks the keyed column in the data table.

 3. It allows you to easily search through that column.